 Dilute tea tree oil in a carrier oil and apply 1 drop on your feet, the least delicate area of skin.
 (It will still be absorbed in your system.)

-This is my favorite this month because it combines gut and respiratory support oils in a capsule with digestive enzymes!
+This is my favorite this month because it combines gut support with respiratory support oils.

 The result is you may help your cute-lil’ belly to digest foods and prevent fermentation of proteins that could aggravate allergies.

 If you want the references for all of the above, here’s the original blog link.

 This material is for information purposes only and is not intended to diagnose, treat, or prescribe for any illness.
 You should check with your doctor regarding implementing any new strategies into your wellness regime.
 These statements have not been evaluated by the FDA.
 (Affiliation link.)